 Indoors: Parsley can be grown as an indoor plant with 6 hours of bright light from a sunny window, or 12-16 hours of supplemental light provided by cool white fluorescent or LED lamps

 - Parsley, UC Master Gardeners of Sonoma County

 - Growing Parsley in Home Gardens, University of Minnesota Extension

 - Parsley Report, UC Master Gardeners of San Mateo & San Francisco Counties

 - Italian Gigante

-Also, see our list of Spring Garden Market Herbs.
+Also, see our list of Spring Garden Fair Herbs.